-The act of screening requires the activity to be permitted and as a result an odour management plan being created as part of the bespoke permit application is required.
+The act of screening of the waste liquid and storage requires the activity to be permitted and as a result an odour management plan being created as part of the bespoke permit application is required.
 This activity is common place at sewage treatment works, which accept tankered liquid wastes.